cloudfoundry/diego-windows-release/README.md

    or download one from [the github release page](https://github.com/pivotal-cf/diego-windows-msi/releases).
    Copy it onto the instance, and follow the instructions to [install the MSI](https://github.com/cloudfoundry-incubator/diego-windows-msi#installing-the-msi).
-  - The CONTAINERIZER_USERNAME is "Administrator"
+  - The ADMIN_USERNAME is "Administrator"
-  - The CONTAINERIZER_PASSWORD is the same as the one you copied from Amazon
+  - The ADMIN_PASSWORD is the same as the one you copied from Amazon
   - The EXTERNAL_IP is the private IP of the instance (in our case 10.10.5.80)
   - The CONSUL_IPS can be retrieved by running `bosh vms` and copying the `consul_z1/0` IP address (in our case "10.10.5.11")
   - The ETCD_CLUSTER can be retrieved by running `bosh vms` and formatting the `etcd_z1/0` (in the diego deployment) IP address as a URL with port 4001 (in our case "http://10.10.5.10:4001")